WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Badass Normal: Single-handedly takes down a Zealot in the first episode of Nightfall, despite still being an unaugmented human at that point.

-- Bald, Black Leader Guy: A black man with a shaved head who leads an ONI team in Nightfall and Fireteam Osiris in Halo 5: Guardians.
+- Bald of Authority: A man with a shaved head who leads an ONI team in Nightfall and Fireteam Osiris in Halo 5: Guardians.

 - Consummate Professional: While he's privately troubled about some aspects of the organization he serves, he never lets it show, treating each assignment as just another job.
 He's also particularly well-served by his ability to not hold grudges or let things get too personal: